-Freddie Mac issues and guarantees several types of Pass-Though Certificates.
-Pass-Through Certificates are securities that represent interests in pools of assets that are held in trust for investors and are backed by residential mortgages.
+Freddie Mac issues and guarantees several types of multifamily "Pass-Through Certificates."
+Pass-Through Certificates are securities that represent undivided beneficial ownership interests in pools of assets that are held in trust for investors and are backed by multifamily residential mortgages.